Pratcode/hnclient/readme.md

 newer posts gets updated, cache applies when getting latest posts.

-The applications are containerised in indivisual docker conatainers, for django and nginx(dockerfile), and offical redis image
+The applications are containerised in indivisual docker conatainers, for django and nginx(dockerfile), and offical redis image, handled together by docker compose.
+    Where nginx is connected to frontend network (docker networking), while django and redis are connected to backend network, nginx is serving simple reverse proxy, django server serves it on port 8000.

 1. Can view posts in bit visual UI.
 2. Mostly focused on latest posts, to remain updated.
 3. Redis cache is utilised to cache posts for certain time interval
 - approximatly till new posts get updated.
-- it reduces number of server requests.
+- It reduces number of server requests.
-- makes response time faster.
+- Makes response time faster.
-4. utilized nginx as simple reverse proxy server to hide direct access.
+4. Utilized nginx as simple reverse proxy server to hide direct access.
-5. containerition of django, nginx and redis to handle complex dependencies.
+5. Containerition of django, nginx and redis to handle complex dependencies.

 ## Explainatory diagram